-Staff will assist the Petitioner in drafting the final annexation map and Petition.
-The documents will be given to those initiating the Annexation with copies available at Town Hall.
-Also, during this step, Staff will collect and organize the necessary parcel-based information and determine if anyone landholder meets the 25 percent of the assessed property value opt-out provision.
+Staff will assist the Petitioner in the drafting of the final annexation map and petition.
+The documents will be given to those initiating the annexation with copies available at Town Hall.
+Also, during this step staff will collect and organize the necessary parcel-based information and determine if any one landholder meets the 25 percent of assessed property value opt out provision.